Oscar H. Banker: Life and career

-An Armenian by descent, Oscar Banker was born as Asadur Sarafyan in the Güneşli village of Kayseri in the Ottoman Empire in 1895.
+An Armenian by descent, Oscar Banker was born as Asadur Sarafyan in the Ottoman Empire in 1895.

 Asadur left the Ottoman Empire as a teenager and settled in Chicago.
 After his arrival in Ellis Island and subsequent settlement, Asatour Sarafian took up the name Oscar Banker and began working for a shop that specialized in machinery.
 While working at the machine shop, Banker invented a saw-filing machine.
 After his first invention, Banker dedicated his life to inventing.

 When General Motors incorporated the semi-automatic transmission system, the mechanism had many flaws.
 Oscar Banker proposed an automatic transmission system for the company that would be safer and more durable.
 After battling for eight years with automobile engineering companies, Banker's proposition was accepted and his automatic transmission was adopted by General Motors.
 Eventually, Banker came to be known as "the man who made [consumer advocate] Ralph Nader."
 He was also mentioned in Ralph Nader's book Unsafe at Any Speed.